dsysoev/fun-with-algorithms/README.md

 # fun-with-algorithms
-Implementation of simple algotithms in python
+Implementation of simple algorithms in python